ansible-collections/community.general/CONTRIBUTING.md

 1. Please make sure that your new module or plugin is of interest to a larger audience.
 Very specialized modules or plugins that can only be used by very few people should better be added to more specialized collections.

+2. Please do not add more than one plugin/module in one PR, especially if it is the first plugin/module you are contributing.
+   That makes it easier for reviewers, and increases the chance that your PR will get merged.
+If you plan to contribute a group of plugins/modules (say, more than a module and a corresponding ``_info`` module), please mention that in the first PR.
+In such cases, you also have to think whether it is better to publish the group of plugins/modules in a new collection.

-2. When creating a new module or plugin, please make sure that you follow various guidelines:
+3. When creating a new module or plugin, please make sure that you follow various guidelines:

    - Follow [development conventions](https://docs.ansible.com/ansible/devel/dev_guide/developing_modules_best_practices.html);
    - Follow [documentation standards](https://docs.ansible.com/ansible/devel/dev_guide/developing_modules_documenting.html) and